Culture editor Ruby Kwartz interviews comedian Ian Stone, discussing his current national tour, the comedy industry, football and more!

 Mixed!
 It’s a very tense time.
 It’s interesting walking onstage at gigs and saying “It’s a weird time to be a Jew” and the tension in the room is very interesting, but then you talk about it and people start to think “oh, ok”.
 I’m just a regular guy talking about how I feel about things at the moment, and once people realise that even when I’m talking about broader political subjects I’m really talking about it from a very personal point of view – I think that’s fine really.

-Another big part of your life is that you’re a big football fan – what do you think the scope is for the football and comedy industries to overlap?
+Another significant part of your life is that you’re a big football fan – what do you think the scope is for the football and comedy industries to overlap?

-Alongside your football interests you published a book on etc. I was wondering what the process was for transferring stand-up comedy into the written form?
+Alongside your football interests you published a book on growing up in the 70s and your love of Paul Weller and The Jam.
+I was wondering what the process was for transferring stand-up comedy into the written form?

 Honestly it’s painful – it takes three years to get a laugh.
 I’m used to instant gratification.
 What’s lovely about it is that I still get messages from people about how much my book meant to them and it’s an amazing thing.
 I didn’t read a book until I was 20, so to have written one is really something.
 It’s a thing that will last beyond me and I’m proud of it.